Horse racing: United States

 The corresponding Standardbred event is the Breeders Crown.
 There is also a Triple Crown of Harness Racing for Pacers and a Triple Crown of Harness Racing for Trotters.

-For Arabians, there is the Arabian Triple Crown, consisting of Drinkers of the Wind Derby in California, the Texas Six Shooter Stakes, and the Bob Magness Derby in Delaware.

 American betting on horse racing is sanctioned and regulated by the state where the race is located.
 Simulcast betting exists across state lines with minimal oversight except the companies involved through legalized parimutuel gambling.
 A takeout, or "take", is removed from each betting pool and distributed according to state law, among the state, race track and horsemen.
 A variety of factors affect takeout, namely location and the type of wager that is placed.
 One form of parimutuel gaming is Instant Racing, in which players bet on video replays of races.

-Advanced Deposit Wagering is a form of gambling on the outcome of horse races in which the bettor must fund his or her account before being allowed to place bets.
+Advanced Deposit Wagering (ADW) is a form of gambling on the outcome of horse races in which the bettor must fund his or her account before being allowed to place bets.
 ADW is often conducted online or by phone.
 In contrast to ADW, credit shops allow wagers without advance funding; accounts are settled at month-end.
 Racetrack owners, horse trainers and state governments sometimes receive a cut of ADW revenues.

 Canada

-The most famous horse from Canada is generally considered to be Northern Dancer, who after winning the Kentucky Derby, Preakness and Queen's Plate in 1964 went on to become the most successful Thoroughbred sire of the twentieth century; his two-minute-flat Derby was the fastest on record until Secretariat in 1973.
+The most famous racehorse from Canada is generally considered to be Northern Dancer, who after winning the Kentucky Derby, Preakness and Queen's Plate in 1964 went on to become the most successful Thoroughbred sire of the twentieth century; his two-minute-flat Derby was the fastest on record until Secretariat in 1973.
 The only challenger to his title of greatest Canadian horse would be his son Nijinsky II, who is the last horse to win the English Triple Crown.
-Woodbine Racetrack (1956) in Toronto is home of the Queen's Plate (1860), Canada's premier Thoroughbred stakes race, and the North America Cup (1984), Canada's premier Standardbred stakes race.
+Woodbine Racetrack (1956) in Toronto is home of the King's Plate (1860), Canada's premier Thoroughbred stakes race, and the North America Cup (1984), Canada's premier Standardbred stakes race.
 It is the only race track in North America which stages Thoroughbred and Standardbred (harness) meetings on the same day.
 The Canadian International and Woodbine Mile (1981) are Canada's most important Grade I races worth Can$1,000,000 each, and have been won by many renowned horses such as Secretariat and Wise Dan respectively.
 Other key races include Woodbine Oaks (1956), Prince of Wales Stakes (1929), Breeders' Stakes (1889) and Canadian Derby (1930).